viviandotdev/ObsidianVault/20 Sources/You've been reading wrong all your life. 1.md

    - **The Collector:** who passively absorbs words.
    - **The Curator:** who actively discriminates valuable information- Try to read like an editor of the book
    - **The Connector:** who integrates the new knowledge into long-term memory.
-3. **Application:** After reading immediately engage with the information to create and strengthen brain connections
+1. **Application:** After reading immediately engage with the information to create and strengthen brain connections
+	- For each book you are reading create an ongoing note in obsidian, create action and idea notes/

-**Always have a question and explain to yourself why you are reading this book** so you know what to look for in the book and ignore anything that is uninteresting.
+	- **Always have a question and explain to yourself why you are reading this book** so you know what to look for in the book and ignore anything that is uninteresting.